ImShubhamSharma/Application-Developer-Applicant/README.md

 Your program should accept a sequence of comma separated passwords and will check them according to the above criteria.
 Print out each password with resulting 'Success' or 'Failure'.
 In case of 'Failure' also print the reason for failure in the same line.

 Example

 If the following passwords are given as input to the program:
-12sdA@83,a F1#,2w3E*%dg,2We3345, 1234567
+* 12sdA@83,a F1#,2w3E*%dg,2We3345, 1234567
-Then, the output of the program should be:
+* Then, the output of the program should be:
-12sdA@83 Success
+* 12sdA@83 Success
-a F1# Failure Password must be at least 6 characters long.
+* aF1# Failure Password must be at least 6 characters long.
-2w3E*%dg Failure Password cannot contain %!)(.
+* 2w3E*%dg Failure Password cannot contain %!)(.
-2We3345 Failure Password must contain at least one letter from *$_#=@.
+* 2We3345 Failure Password must contain at least one letter from *$_#=@.
-1234567 Failure Password must contain at least one letter from a-z.
+* 1234567 Failure Password must contain at least one letter from a-z.

 Hint: Error messages for each check:
 1. Password must be at least 6 characters long.
 2. Password must be at max 12 characters long.